Which of the following best describes a similarity and a differen... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes a similarity and a difference between the careers of an oceanographer and a hydrologist?
+Which of the following best describes a similarity and a difference between natural selection and artificial selection?

 A